madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 Rule (Atom "advisor" [ Sym "Andrew Rice", Sym "Mistral Contrastin" ]) []
 ```

-You might be thinking but what about the queries, the Rule datatype doesn't
+You might be thinking but what about the queries, the `Rule` datatype doesn't
 allow headless bodies.
-That's true but the dirty secret about queries is that
+That's true, but the dirty secret about queries is that
 they get rewritten as rules with the head atom generated from the query.
 The
 predicate symbol for each query is fresh and the terms of the head are just the
 variables in the body.
 For example,